-The Film, TV & Digital Video Production Course is 10 month post graduate diploma programme.
+The Film, TV & Digital Video Production Course is a full-time post graduate diploma programme.
 This course aims to provide an integrated overview of film and television with emphasis on direction and production.
 Students will receive a working knowledge of scheduling and budgeting as well.
 Value additions will be in terms of appreciation of this medium through film screenings, workshops, field trips and guest lecturers.

 Here the student will have to learn by making mistakes.
 Doing and re-doing is the official mantra till students attain a level of confidence to handle the work independently.
 Their abilities will be channeled and their skills sharpened and honed through multiple approaches, constant guidance and supervision by qualified instructors - practising professionals in their areas of expertise.